CHOOSING A NIB HOLDER

 Now how long should it be?
 The smaller your hand, the shorter the holder should be.
 We default our holders to 8", so I recommend smaller hands to use a 6-7" holder.
 Different holders are made of different wood, all of which have different weights.
 Some much heavier than others.
 Until you know whether or not you prefer some weight to your pen, I recommend a very light-weight holder.

 Do you maintain a death-grip on your holder in order to gain some control over those letters?
 I know that feel, bro.
 I used to get terrible hand cramps because of how tight I was holding my pen.
 This is so much easier said than done, but you need to train yourself to loosen that grip.
 Take a pencil, eraser-side down, in your non-dominant hand and press down with that while you're writing with your other hand.
 It will help take the pressure off your writing hand.
 You can also try squeezing the holder with just your thumb, and taking all the pressure off your pointer finger which should just be resting on the top of the holder.
 Along with proper grip I always recommend starting with a fat-gripped pen in the beginning.
 All our holders come with a big 5/8 grip, unless otherwise specified .
 This helps with cramping!
 As you master your grip and pen control you might find that you prefer a very small grip, and that's awesome!
-We make really chunky carrots that help loosen the grip even more, they also help people who have arthritis or other joint problems.
+We make super affordable chunky carrots that help loosen the grip even more, they also help people who have arthritis or other joint problems.
+If you're interested in learning more about carrot pens, read this article: 5 reasons why carrot calligraphy pens are great for beginners.
 Another option is to try an ergonomic holder!

 Oblique & Straight